zixingjiang/zixingjiang.github.io/_pages/about.md

 # Milestones
 - **05/2023:**&nbsp; I graduated from CUHK-Shenzhen.
 My sincere gratitude to all the mentors who guided me and the friends who accompanied me through the journey!
 - **12/2022:**&nbsp; I completed my [final year project](/projects/floating-manipulator/) at RAIL Advanced Marine Robotics Group with distinction.
-Sincere appreciatation to [Ruoyu Xu](https://xuruoyuroy.github.io/) and Prof. Qian for their guidance and support.
+Sincere appreciatation to [Dr. Ruoyu Xu](https://xuruoyuroy.github.io/) and Prof. Qian for their guidance and support.
 - **05/2022:**&nbsp; A [conference paper](https://ieeexplore.ieee.org/document/9812270) I contributed (second author) was presented in IEEE ICRA 2022.
 The first academic publication I was involved in.
 - **11/2021:**&nbsp; CUHK-Shenzhen Undergraduate Research Award (URA) Committee supported my first exploration of [bio-inspired robotics](/projects/kingfisher-robot/).
 - **10/2020:**&nbsp; I became the second chair of RAIL Student Robotics Association (the first chair: [Zeyuan Feng](https://thezeyuanfeng.github.io/)), shouldering the responsibility of exposing more CUHK-Shenzhen undergraduates to robotics.